 Introduced in 2015, the Saxonia Automatic is soon to be offered with a beautiful Terra-Brown dial, in either pink gold or white gold cases.
 Proportionally perfect, the Saxonia Automatic is one of the finest dress watches the world has ever seen.
 And to think that it comes from a German manufacturer, rather than from a Swiss powerhouse.
-The Terra-Brown dial looks superb on the pink gold case, but looks slightly odd as the backdrop for the white gold.
-Its because of that I think Lange will have a bit of a hit-and-miss with this line.
+The Terra-Brown dial looks superb on the pink gold case but looks slightly odd as the backdrop for the white gold.
+It’s because of that that I think Lange will have a bit of a hit-and-miss with this line.
 The hit: pink gold.
 The miss: obviously the white gold.
 But hey, that’s just my opinion and I’ve been wrong before.
 Let’s focus then, on the pink gold variant.
-Lange have gone to great lengths to make sure that this piece fits their mission statement perfectly.
+Lange has gone to great lengths to make sure that this piece fits their mission statement perfectly.
 Everything from the textured Terra-Brown dial, to the dauphine hands, to the applied pink gold indices and the proportions of the seconds sub-dial.
 Everything is flawless.
-The distinction between the lugs, the bezel, the case and the crown are faultless.
+The distinction between the lugs, the bezel, the case, and the crown are faultless.
 The contrast between the brown and the pink gold, again sublime.
-Nothing is out of place, and moreover nothing can deter from a perfect aesthetic.
-Turn the piece over and, while yes it is an automatic, it is still beautifully presented and in-keeping with the overall theme of the watch.
-Lange have opted to continue using the L086.1 automatic caliber, and it surely is one of the most beautiful automatic calibers in the game.
+Nothing is out of place, and moreover, nothing can deter from a perfect aesthetic.
+Turn the piece over and, while yes it is an automatic, it is still beautifully presented and in keeping with the overall theme of the watch.
+Lange has opted to continue using the L086.1 automatic caliber, and it surely is one of the most beautiful automatic calibers in the game.
 Typical perfection from Lange, as per usual.

 Manufacture Royale 1770 Haute Voltige Dual Time-Zone